adamwestlake/AdamModuleChallenge/README.md

 Wealthfront belongs to a Financial Technology domain known as "Robo-advisors".
 Robo-advising were first launced in 2008 by Jon Stein's "Betterment" during the global financial crisis.
 Thus, with nearly two decades of devolopment and innovation robo-advising is still a new player in the world of finance that has great potential to grow as financial investments are becoming more diversified with introduction of digital assets.
 Elements such as Cryptocurrency, NFT projects and emerging digital assets/technologies that will be developed in the near future.

 Robo-advisors have become increasing popular because they offer personalised and proven results.
 The last decade has seen the introduction of "hybrid" financial services that offer one-off interactions with a financial planner or an ongoing relationship with a human advisor in addition to the robo-advisor depending on the service.
 Trends that remain consistent however are both positive and negative with consumers as a whole.
 While clients trust that machine executable trades are able to maximise returns on investment and are a safe long-term tool for automatic portfolio management.
+>“Even if a computer program is excellent, it doesn’t necessarily identify and draw out all of the information that’s relevant to somebody’s financial situation.
+A human advisor is more flexible and often better able to do that.” -Jill E. Fisch

 Speculators and critics of robo-advising hold a stance that machine learning is not at a capacity capable of factoring world-wide real-time events such as political turmoil, crisis and events.
 Or that they can effectively react to the publics perception of outlandish remarks or actions made by figureheads of companies worth millions of dollars.

 **Competitors to Wealthfront include:**